-- breakthrough in accord with the long-standing position of NCVA in this context.
-We will continue to pursue an extension of this treatment benefit policy so as to ensure that it applies to all disabled veterans in urgent need of treatment or health care. - 6.
-In response to NCVA's concerns, there has been significant progress over the last year by the DND/CAF to achieve enduring cultural change and to prevent and eradicate harassment and sexual misconduct in the CAF.
-We will continue to press the government to fully implement, without further delay, all of the salient recommendations contained in the report of Madame Justice Arbour (IECR).
+7. We have been encouraged by the enactment in April 2022 of an immediate treatment benefit policy for veterans suffering mental health challenges, which has been a major breakthrough in accord with the long-standing position of NCVA in this context.
+We will continue to pursue an extension of this treatment benefit policy so as to ensure that it applies to all disabled veterans in urgent need of treatment or health care.

+8. In response to NCVA's concerns, there has been significant progress over the last year by the DND/CAF to achieve enduring cultural change and to prevent and eradicate harassment and sexual misconduct in the CAF.
+We will continue to press the government to fully implement, without further delay, all of the salient recommendations contained in the Independent External Comprehensive Review (IECR) report of Madame Justice Arbour.

-We are encouraged that the essential proposal concerning the appointment of an independent external auditor was implemented for the purpose of overseeing the progress required in regard to this ongoing crisis.
+We are encouraged that the essential proposal concerning the appointment of an independent external auditor was implemented for the purpose of overseeing the progress required to address this ongoing crisis.

-We are further recommending that the Minister of National Defence:
+We are further recommending that the minister of national defence:

-1) extend the appointment of the external monitor for at least three years;

-2) take the necessary action to launch immediately the external review of the two military colleges;

-3) for the purpose of more meaningful oversight, establish a fully independent Office of the Inspector General of the DND and the CAF reporting to Parliament; and 4) ensure remedial steps are taken to address any challenges being encountered by individual claimants
+- Extend the appointment of the external monitor for at least three years; - ii.
+Expedite the external review of the two military colleges; - iii.
+For the purpose of more meaningful oversight, establish a fully independent Office of the Inspector General for DND and the CAF reporting to Parliament; and